SecUSo/privacy-friendly-wifi-manager/README.md

 # Privacy Friendly WiFi Manager
-This app helps you automatically turning on/off your Wi-Fi while you are not near a known WiFi.
-The intent of this Android app is to provide a possibility to (de-) activate WiFi according to preset rules.
-Triggers include cell location and a time schedule.
+Privacy Friendly WiFi Manager controls the WiFi of your device automatically depending on your current location.
+The intent of this Android app is to provide a possibility to (de-) activate the device's WiFi according to preset rules.
+Triggers include cell tower location and a time schedule.

 ## Motivation
-By switching of the Wi-Fi when it is not required, so called tracking via Wi-Fi is avoided.
-Privacy Friendly WiFi Manager also saves battery life by automatically disabling your phone´s Wi-Fi in case it is not near an already known Wi-Fi network.
+By switching off the device's WiFi when it is not required, so-called tracking via WiFi is avoided.
+Privacy Friendly WiFi Manager also saves battery life by automatically disabling your device's WiFi in case it is not near an already known WiFi network.
 As it is developed as a practical work for the SECUSO research group of the Technische Universtität Darmstadt in Germany, the main motivation lies in providing a useful app using minimum permissions.
-This also implies that we put a stress on preserving the user´s privacy.
+Privacy Friendly WiFi Manager is part of the Privacy Friendly Apps group.
+This also implies that we put a stress on preserving the user's privacy.
+More information about the Privacy Friendly Apps can be found at https://secuso.org/pfa

 ## Download and more Information